-Our workshop addresses solving the problems occurring in large-scale Internet of Things environments with special focus on data management.
-In this article, we analyze the topics of our accepted papers, which might provide hints for trends in IoT research.
+The VLIoT workshop gathers researchers and practitioners working on problems occurring in large-scale Internet of Things environments.
+This year's edition has put special emphasis on data management, middleware, and nano-technologies.
+In this article, we have analyzed the topics of our accepted papers, which may provide hints for current trends in IoT research.

-We believe that our workshop is a great success and a (small but fine) step towards a breakthrough of IoT approaches in industry and daily life.
-We wish our readers enjoyment when reading our selection of papers in the addressed research area at the intersection of Internet of Things and databases.
+We believe that the VLIoT workshop is a great success and a (small but fine) step towards a breakthrough of IoT approaches in industry and daily life.
+We hope our readers enjoy this selection of papers at the intersection of IoT and database research.